radicula/ao3/README.md

 ## To run:

+This is wrong i'll fix it in a bit

 - Install `requirements.txt` using `pip install -r requirements.txt` or
   similar.
 This was written using `Python 3.8.10`.
 - Run `python3 ao3-stats.py`.